Population-coding and Dynamic-neurons improved Spiking Actor Network for Reinforcement Learning: Experiments

-We selected Ant-v3 as the basic source task for the pre-learning of 2nd-order DNs with TD3-PDSAN, and then trained all parameters together (containing both synaptic weights and also the dynamic parameters of DNs) with BP (or approximate BP for SAN), as shown in Figure \ref{fig-learn_dns}(a).
+We selected Ant-v3 as the basic source task to pre-learn the dynamic parameters of DNs inside the MDC-SAN.
+All MDC-SAN parameters, including synaptic weights and dynamic parameters, were tuned with approximate BP.
+The learning curve (not shown) was continuously increased and converged after around 1 million training steps.